Trinidad and Tobago at the 2022 Winter Olympics

 Trinidad and Tobago competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.
-It is the country's first appearance in 20 years at the Winter Olympics.
+It was the country's fourth appearance at the Winter Olympics, since its debut at the 1994 Winter Olympics in Lillehammer.
+The Trinidad and Tobago delegation consisted of three athletes competing in one sport.
+It did not win any medals at the Games.